Map-A-Droid/MAD-docs/glossary.md

 # Glossary

-**ADB**: Android Debug Bridge is a command-line tool for communicating with Android devices.
+**ADB**: [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) is a command-line tool for communicating with Android devices.

-**APK**: Android application package is the package file format used on Android devices.
+**APK**: Android application package is the app file format used on Android devices.

 **ATV**: Android TV.
 See [MAD-device-list](https://github.com/Map-A-Droid/MAD-device-list) for a list of suggested devices.

-**Magisk**: Magisk is a suite of open source tools for customizing Android.
+**Magisk**: [Magisk](http://github.com/topjohnwu/magisk/) is a suite of open source tools for customizing Android and is required for running PoGo on a rooted Android device.

 **MAD**: Map'A'Droid - this software!
 Sometimes referred to as Map-A-Droid; usually where `'` can't be used (URLs and such).